MyNameIsJohnson/Dice-Racers/README.md

 Code:
 1. player object that has name and score
-2. finish line is equal to score 1000 // dont need this
+2. Player Score 1000
 3. dice roll with Math.random()
-4. try using timer code file:///Users/johnsonthieu/sei/lessons/object.js while dice is rolled and looping through images.
-5. cars will move along the road by increased / decresed left and right margins depending on the dice roll
+5. cars will move along the road (x-axis) margins depending on the dice roll
-6.